aandroulakas/eve-ng-azure/README.md

 > and format it as `ext4`.
 In my personal testing, this hasn't been an issue,
 > but be warned that this could break something of yours.
 I can't test every
 > possible deployment.

+# Basic connectivity test with a simple topology.
+In the directory  `eve-ng-azure/lab` I have included a simple topology (Basic connectivity test.zip) which can be loaded to EVE-NG and the relevant configuration files.